 How incredibly cruel.

 Despite several false starts, Peter Cushing didn’t achieve the stability or acclaim his acting career deserved until he found steady television work on the BBC, starting with the 1951 television play comedy, Eden End.
-Peter would appear in a staggering total of thirty-one live television plays—including a turn as the BBC’s very first Mr. Darcy in Pride and Prejudice—and became a beloved television star in the process.
+Peter would appear in a staggering total of thirty-one live television plays—including a turn as the BBC’s very first Mr. Darcy in Pride and Prejudice—becoming a beloved television star in the process.
 Finally, Peter achieved the recognition Helen knew he deserved all along.

 It was Peter’s great popularity on television that proved to be his segue into film stardom with his roles in Hammer’s horror films.

-He Was Afraid of the Dark
+Peter Cushing Was Afraid of the Dark

 Yes, Peter Cushing—the man who on screen played Frankenstein, the creator of monsters, and Van Helsing, the destroyer of Dracula—suffered from nyctophobia off screen.